ahgittin/license-audit-maven-plugin/README.md

 ## CSV for Enterprise License Reports

-Here's a syntax for generating a **CSV** report to a file, omitting any mention of dependencies which are not bundled:
+Here's a syntax for generating a **CSV** report to a file, omitting any mention of dependencies which are not bundled, and preferring certain licenses for reporting purposes when products are dual- or multi- licensed:

     mvn org.heneveld.maven:license-audit-maven-plugin:report \
         -Dformat=csv \
         -DlistDependencyIdOnly=true \
         -DsuppressExcludedDependencies=true \
-        -Doutput=dependencies-licenses.csv
+        -DlicensesPreferred=ASL2,ASL,EPL1,BSD-2-Clause,BSD-3-Clause \
+        -DoutputFile=dependencies-licenses.csv

 If you're generating a report for a project used as a dependency instead of as a binary, you would normally also add `-DsuppressExcludedDependencies=true` (because the optional